 On this day in 1843, some 1,000 men, women, and children climbed aboard their wagons and steered their horses west out of the small town of Elm Grove, Missouri.
 The train comprised more than 100 wagons with a herd of 5,000 oxen and cattle trailing behind.
 Dr. Elijah White, a Presbyterian missionary who had made the trip the year before, served as guide.

 The first section of the Oregon Trail ran through the relatively flat country of the Great Plains.
 Obstacles were few, though the river crossings could be dangerous for wagons.
-The danger of Indian attacks was a small but genuine risk.
+The danger of Native American attacks was a small but genuine risk.
 To be on the safe side, the pioneers drew their wagons into a circle at night to create a makeshift stockade.
-If they feared Indians might raid their livestock—the Plains tribes valued the horses, though generally ignored the oxen—they would drive the animals into the enclosure.
+If they feared Native Americans might raid their livestock—the Plains tribes valued the horses, though generally ignored the oxen—they would drive the animals into the enclosure.

-Although many neophyte pioneers believed Indians were their greatest threat, they quickly learned that they were more likely to be injured or killed by a host of more mundane causes.
+The pioneers quickly learned that they were more likely to be injured or killed by a host of more mundane causes.
 Obstacles included accidental discharge of firearms, falling off mules or horses, drowning in river crossings, and disease.
 After entering the mountains, the trail also became much more difficult, with steep ascents and descents over rocky terrain.
 The pioneers risked injury from overturned and runaway wagons.

 Yet, as with the 1,000-person party that made the journey in 1843, the vast majority of pioneers on the trail survived to reach their destination in the fertile, well-watered land of western Oregon.
 The migration of 1844 was smaller than that of the previous season, but in 1845 it jumped to nearly 3,000.
 Thereafter, migration on the Oregon Trail was an annual event, although the practice of traveling in giant convoys of wagons gave way to many smaller bands of one or two-dozen wagons.
 The trail was heavily traveled until 1884, when the Union Pacific constructed a railway along the route.